Science and ancestral knowledge converge to preserve traditional medicine

 To better understand why such a project is so necessary – added the academic – let us consider that in Mexico there are many indigenous settlements without health centers or infrastructure to care for the sick or difficult pregnancies, hence healers and midwives are the first to respond. to these emergencies in the community.

-“If health complications in indigenous communities are serious, without the healers they would be even more so, because because they do not have communication routes in their communities, means of transportation or resources to get to a hospital or care center on time, the traditional doctors end up being the only ones there to solve problems ”, he asserted.
+“If health complications in indigenous communities are serious, without the healers they would be even more so, because because they do not have communication channels in their communities, means of transportation or resources to get to a hospital or care center in time, the traditional doctors end up being the only ones there to solve problems ”, he asserted.

 At the moment, the School or Pukgaltawakga Likuchu, in Totonaca, is a project in development in which the PUIC works with the Center for Indigenous Arts and academics from other institutions (such as the Universidad Veracruzana).